project-koku/koku-metrics-operator/docs/csv-description.md

 If these assumptions are not met, the operator will not deploy correctly.
 In these cases, storage must be manually configured.
 After configuring storage, a valid PVC template should be supplied in the `volume_claim_template` spec of the KokuMetricsConfig CR.

 ## Configurable parameters:
-* #### `authentication`:
+  * `authentication`:
     * `type: token` -> The authentication method for connecting to `console.redhat.com`.
 The default and preferred method is `token`. `basic` is used when the openshift-config pull-secret does not contain a token for `cloud.redhat.com`.
     * `secret_name` -> The Secret used by the operator when the authentication type is `basic`.
 This parameter is required **only if** the authentication type is `basic`.
-* #### `packaging`:
+  * `packaging`:
     * `max_reports_to_store: 30` -> The number of reports to store when configured in air-gapped mode.
 The default is 30, with a minimum of 1 and no maximum.
 When the operator is not configured in air-gapped mode, this parameter has no effect.
 Reports are removed as soon as they are uploaded.
     * `max_size: 100` -> The maximum size for packaged files in Megabytes prior to compression.
 The default is 100, with a minimum of 1 and maximum of 100.
-* #### `prometheus_config`:
+  * `prometheus_config`:
     * `collect_previous_data: true` -> Toggle for collecting all available data in Prometheus **upon KokuMetricsConfig creation** (This parameter will start to appear in KokuMetricsConfigs that were created prior to v2.0.0 but will not have any effect unless the KokuMetricsConfig is deleted and recreated).
 The default is `true`.
 The operator will first look for a `retention` period in the `cluster-monitoring-config` ConfigMap in the `openshift-monitoring` namespace and gather data over this time period up to a maximum of 90 days.
 If this configuration is not set, the default is 14 days.
 (New in v2.0.0)
     * `disable_metrics_collection_cost_management: false` -> Toggle for disabling the collection of metrics for Cost Management.
 The default is false.
 (New in v2.0.0)
     * `disable_metrics_collection_resource_optimization: true` -> Toggle for disabling the collection of metrics for Resource Optimization.
 The default is true.
 (New in v2.0.0)
     * `context_timeout: 120` -> The time in seconds before Prometheus queries timeout due to exceeding context timeout.
 The default is 120, with a minimum of 10 and maximum of 180.
-* #### `source`:
+  * `source`:
     * `name: INSERT_SOURCE_NAME` -> The name of the Source the operator will create in `console.redhat.com`.
 The default is `INSERT_SOURCE_NAME` which is a placeholder.
     * `create_source: false` -> Toggle for whether or not the operator will create the Source in `console.redhat.com`.
 The default is False.
 This parameter should be switched to True when a Source does not already exist in `console.redhat.com` for this cluster.
     * `check_cycle: 1440` -> The time in minutes to wait between checking if a Source exists for this cluster.
 The default is 1440 minutes (24 hrs).
-* #### `upload`:
+  * `upload`:
     * `upload_cycle: 360` -> The time in minutes between payload uploads.
 The default is 360 (6 hours).
     * `upload_toggle: true` -> Toggle to turn upload on or off -> true means upload, false means do not upload (false == air-gapped mode).
 The default is `true`.
     * `upload_wait` -> The amount of time (in seconds) to pause before uploading a payload.
 The default is a random number between 0 and 35.
 This is used to decrease service load, but may be set to `0` if desired.
+  * `volume_claim_template`: see the "Storage configuration prerequisite" section above.

 ## Configure the koku-metrics-operator
 **Note** There are separate instructions for configuring the `koku-metrics-operator` to run in a restricted network.